hyssostech/C2SIMArtifacts/Subgroups/ASX/LLMExperiments/PaperSummaries/README.md

 Input
 =====
 Extract the scenario details described in the attached file.
 Focus on the illustrative scenarios themselves and their goals, rather than the broader description of the paper itself.

+If more than one scenario is described, extract the details for each.

 Output
 ======